 Define the Story

-A startup’s story is the messaging and positioning that we use in all of our demand gen activities.
-Everytime we create an ebook, host a webinar or write a blog post, we should be reinforcing the same core message that resonates with our target personas.
+A startup’s story is the messaging and positioning that is used throughout your demand gen activities.
+Every time you create an ebook, host a webinar or write a blog post, you should be reinforcing the same core message that resonates with your target personas.
 It’s product marketing’s role to determine what that story should be, define it clearly, and package it in an easy-to-use way for the demand gen team.
 This involves understanding the answers to 4 questions: